tamaragevorgyan/gettyimages-api/documentation/appendix/EntitySearch.md

 Refer to the table in the "Tell Me How" section for how to properly format each URI.

 <b>What should I do when I get the error entity search failure?</b>
 Connect will return the EntitySearchFail status code if there's a failure with our internal entity mapping systems.
 You can try your request in a few minutes.
-If you continue to receive this error, please contact our <a href="http://api.gettyimages.com/forum/read/161199">Network Operations Center and note that you're experiencing issues with our Taxonomy Service on Connect.
+If you continue to receive this error, please contact our <a href="http://api.gettyimages.com/forum/read/161199">Network Operations Center</a> and note that you're experiencing issues with our Taxonomy Service on Connect.

 <b>Why am I getting the error unknown provider URI?</b>
 Connect will return the UnknownProviderUri status code if the entity URI is from a data source other than those we have linked to.
 If you rely on a particular data source for your business, be sure to let us know so that we can review our providers and consider it for the future.